dougyb83/MTDb-Movie-Television-Database/README.md

 - **Search Results**

     - When the user searches for a title in the search bar this page will be loaded.
-    - The API is access once again to find the details of the search title and are diplayed here for the user
+    - The API is accessed once again to find the details of the search title and is diplayed here for the user
     - The user does not have to be logged in to search for a title.
-But if they try to add the title to one of the lists, non registered users will be warned that they must be logged in to perform the action.
+But if they try to add the title to one of the lists, non-registered users will be warned that they must be logged in to perform the action.

 ![screenshot](documentation/features/feature08-1.png)  ![screenshot](documentation/features/feature08-2.png)

 - **Feature Details**

     - This page is only available to session users.
 It is accessed by clicking one of the titles that have been added to the users lists.
     - This page allows the user to change which list the title is in.
-If the user trys to add the title to a list that it is already in a modal flash message will promt the user.
+If the user tries to add the title to a list that it is already in a modal flash message will prompt the user.
-    - Users can delete titles from thier lists with the delete/trash button.
+    - Users can delete titles from their lists with the delete/trash button.
 A modal prompt will be shown to the user to confirm if they want to delete (see below).
-    - Users can add thier own star rating from 1 to 5 stars.
+    - Users can add their own star rating from 1 to 5 stars.
-    - Personal review or comments can also be added or deleted for each title.
+    - Personal reviews or comments can also be added or deleted for each title.

 ![screenshot](documentation/features/feature09-1.png)  ![screenshot](documentation/features/feature09-2.png)  ![screenshot](documentation/features/feature09-3.png)

 - **Poster menu options**

-    - Each poster has an expandable menu accesed by clicking the three vertical dots.
+    - Each poster has an expandable menu accessed by clicking the three vertical dots.
-    - This menu gives the user options to delete the title from the list or edit. choosing edit will direct the user to the feature details page.
+    - This menu gives the user options to delete the title from the list or edit it. choosing edit will direct the user to the feature details page.

 ![screenshot](documentation/features/feature10.png)

 - **Delete modal prompt**

-    - This modal prompt is displayed whenever a user try's to delete a title.
+    - This modal prompt is displayed whenever a user tries to delete a title.
     - This is to capture any accidental clicks of the delete button.

 ![screenshot](documentation/features/feature11.png)